jadamb13/dementia-predictor/README.md

 >although the dataset can be obtained directly from Kaggle.com.
 Other files, such as `Procfile`, `requirements.txt`, and
 >`runtime.txt` were necessary only for deploying the prototype using Heroku and Voila to demonstrate model functionality —
 >hosted at: https://dementia-predictor-8c337a70ba8c.herokuapp.com/
->
->More information can be found about the methods used to deploy and host here: https://pythonforundergradengineers.com/deploy-jupyter-notebook-voila-heroku.html

 ### Sources